 When giving treats in class, I recommend really small pieces.
-The size should be about the size of a pea.
+The size will be relative to your dog.
+The standard measure is a bit larger than the size of a pea.
 We’re not feeding the dog.
 We’re just giving them a taste.
 We also want to avoid anything that requires a lot of chewing.
 Little meaty bits go down quickly, which means getting back to the training faster.

 If you decide you want to purchase treats, I recommend Stewart’s Freeze-Dried Treats.
 They come in different flavors.
 Dogs tend to love them.
 Remember, use your thumbnail to break off pea-sized bits.
 The easiest to break up cleanly is the beef flavor, so that’s the one I most recommend.

 I typically recommend the following:

 Blend everything in a food processor.
 Pour in a well-greased 9” x 9” pan.
 Bake at 400 degrees for about 35 minutes.
 Test with a fork (if it comes out clean, it should be done) and leave it in for a couple more minutes if needed.
 Once done, it till look like brown cornbread.
 Cut it into 6 “bars”.
 Place one in a baggie for the refrigerator, and the rest go into bags in the freezer.
 (If it isn’t quite done, just pop it back in the oven for a few more minutes.)
 For treats, pinch off tiny pieces (about the size of an M&M).